 In ALL, there is a block in an early stage of stem cell differentiation.
 This results in an unchecked monoclonal multiplication of immature leukemic blast cells, which precedes the block.
 These cells may be precursor B cells or precursor T cells, depending on their origin.
 They are arrested in their cell differentiation pathway due to aberrant chromosomal abnormalities such as various chromosomal translocations, hyperdiploid, or hypodiploidy.

 These monoclonal leukemic cells occupy most of the bone marrow space, suppressing the production of normal hematopoietic cells.
-The leukemic cells of the hypercellular bone marrow then spill into blood circulation and are visible on routine CBCs.
-The decreased level of normal blood cells are responsible for most of the clinical symptoms.
+The leukemic cells of the hypercellular bone marrow then spill into the blood circulation and are visible on routine CBCs.
+The decreased level of normal blood cells is responsible for most of the clinical symptoms.
 Decreased platelet levels cause bleeding.
-The decrease in red blood cell count leads to anemia and pallor, while decreased levels of normal white blood cells leads to severe recurrent infections.
+The decrease in RBC count leads to anemia and pallor, while decreased levels of normal WBCs lead to severe recurrent infections.
 The malignant leukemic cells are nonfunctional and the precursor B cells do not produce immunoglobulins.

 B-Cell and T-cell Lymphoblastic Leukemia

 The World Health Organization (WHO) has classified ALL into B-cell lymphoblastic leukemia and T-cell lymphoblastic leukemia.
 T-cell ALL accounts for approximately 20% of all cases.

 B-cell ALL is further subdivided into a number of disease entities based on the cytogenetics and chromosomal abnormalities, while the same classification has not been provided for T-cell ALL.

 The detailed classification is given in the following table: